Cinevista Ltd leads gainers in 'B' group

 -

-Tarapur Transformers Ltd, Mangalam Organics Ltd, Accelya Solutions India Ltd and DRC Systems India Ltd are among the other gainers in the BSE's 'B' group today, 21 March 2023.
+North Eastern Carrying Corporation Ltd, IZMO Ltd, Shivalik Bimetal Controls Ltd and TVS Electronics Ltd are among the other gainers in the BSE's 'B' group today, 22 March 2023.

-Tarapur Transformers Ltd, Mangalam Organics Ltd, Accelya Solutions India Ltd and DRC Systems India Ltd are among the other gainers in the BSE's 'B' group today, 21 March 2023.
+North Eastern Carrying Corporation Ltd, IZMO Ltd, Shivalik Bimetal Controls Ltd and TVS Electronics Ltd are among the other gainers in the BSE's 'B' group today, 22 March 2023.

-Cinevista Ltd spiked 18.29% to Rs 13.13 at 12:02 IST.
+Cinevista Ltd spiked 19.97% to Rs 15.98 at 12:02 IST.
 The stock was the biggest gainer in the BSE's 'B' group.
-On the BSE, 59268 shares were traded on the counter so far as against the average daily volumes of 3529 shares in the past one month.
+On the BSE, 2.65 lakh shares were traded on the counter so far as against the average daily volumes of 9208 shares in the past one month.

-Tarapur Transformers Ltd soared 10.80% to Rs 3.9.
+North Eastern Carrying Corporation Ltd soared 17.16% to Rs 20.41.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 9 shares were traded on the counter so far as against the average daily volumes of 8696 shares in the past one month.
+On the BSE, 6.4 lakh shares were traded on the counter so far as against the average daily volumes of 24115 shares in the past one month.

-Mangalam Organics Ltd surged 10.39% to Rs 382.9.
+IZMO Ltd surged 14.33% to Rs 94.86.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 3070 shares were traded on the counter so far as against the average daily volumes of 1662 shares in the past one month.
+On the BSE, 62943 shares were traded on the counter so far as against the average daily volumes of 17107 shares in the past one month.

-Accelya Solutions India Ltd rose 10.32% to Rs 1257.65.
+Shivalik Bimetal Controls Ltd rose 13.12% to Rs 472.15.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 20102 shares were traded on the counter so far as against the average daily volumes of 2461 shares in the past one month.
+On the BSE, 72006 shares were traded on the counter so far as against the average daily volumes of 7382 shares in the past one month.

-DRC Systems India Ltd jumped 9.99% to Rs 35.88.
+TVS Electronics Ltd jumped 12.05% to Rs 331.15.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 19752 shares were traded on the counter so far as against the average daily volumes of 8700 shares in the past one month.
+On the BSE, 54330 shares were traded on the counter so far as against the average daily volumes of 14517 shares in the past one month.

 Powered by Capital Market - Live News